zulip/zulip-archive/README.md

   * `-t` builds a fresh archive.
 This will download every message from the Zulip chat and might take a long time.
 Must be run at least once before using `-i`.
   * `-i` updates the archive with messages posted since the last scrape.
   * `-b` generates the markdown/html output.

+This repostiory also contains a [hacky tool](github.py) for managing pushes to a repository hosted by GitHub Pages, which supports the following options.
+Be sure to read the warnings in `github.py`.

-  * `-f` updates the git repository containing the script, and `-p` pushes the generated files.
-Useful if the script is generating a static site hosted using GitHub Pages.
+* `-f` updates the git repository containing the script
+* `-p` pushes the generated files

+Contributions are appreciated to make `github.py` no longer hacky.

 ## Contributing and future plans